201. World Philosophy

 280. Selected Topics in Philosophy

-Selected topics in Philosophy at the introductory level.
+Selected topics in Philosophy at the introductory or intermediate level.

 301. Philosophy of Law

 An introduction to basic issues in the philosophy of law, such as methods of legal reasoning, the relation between legal norms and moral values, and the scope and foundations of rights.
 Seminal concepts of concern to law are discussed, including liberty, justice and punishment.
 Readings include classical and contemporary essays in jurisprudence, studies of specific US and international cases, and selected Supreme Court decisions.

 A study of contemporary feminist though with an emphasis on the variety of responses to women's lived experiences.
 Topics may include gender socialization, the nature of (gender) oppression, sexuality and sexual violence against women, popular culture and self-image, abortion, and pornography.
 This course may count toward the theory requirement of the Gender Studies Program.

 304. Philosophy through Literature

 A discussion and analysis of classical and contemporary philosophical issues as they are presented in selected works of literature, with attention to the question of how philosophical ideas are conveyed through this alternative medium.
 Topics include: political philosophy; responsibility, free will, and determinism; the nature and purpose of humanity; and the meaning of life.

 310. Philosophy of Art

 An examination of philosophical issues concerning the creation and appreciation of works of art.
 Examples for study will be drawn from painting, sculpture, music and other visual, literary and dramatic arts.
 Topics may include art and morality, the definition of the concept of art, the nature of artistic value, the expression of emotion in art, and the relation between art and truth.
 This course may satisfy a requirement for the Art History major.